-Building on the established Zero Waste methodology, the Certification has been designed to:
+Building on Zero Waste Europe’s established zero waste methodology, the Certification has been designed to:

 - help municipalities to comply (and go beyond) with EU and national regulations;